 Reading success stories of greatest professionals stimulates motivational enzyme within us and we all wish to emulate them on path of success.

-Exactly with this aim MBARendezvous.com - India's content lead MBA website is presenting you series of success stories of Professionals who have carved niche in their own way and have become icons of Management Fraternity.
+Exactly with this aim MBARendezvous.com - India's content lead MBA portal is presenting you series of success stories of Professionals who have carved niche in their own way and have become icons of Management Fraternity.

 Following above you will read today success story of Mr. Ajaypal Singh Banga :